flowchain/devify-server/templates/201-web-of-things-dashboard/README.md

 Figure-3 is a simple Web of Things architecture.
 In the figure:

 * We will call Gateway Sensor Node as "Proxy"
-* We will take advantge of ESP8266 as "Temperature Node", mark as "Node" in Figure-3
+* We will take advantge of ESP8266 as "Temperature Node", marked as "Node" in Figure-3
 * Temperature Node will gather temperature information and send it to Proxy over "CoAP"
 * We will connect Proxy to an IoT cloud server, the IoT cloud server is called "Endpoint"
 * We will deploy "Endpoint" at Microsoft Azure through App Service